NCCA/Parallax-Mapping-2D-Images/README.md

 1. **Depth Estimation (Python)**:
    - Uses Depth Anythin V2 model to generate depth maps to be used as textures. (https://github.com/DepthAnything/Depth-Anything-V2)
+   - Instructions on how to run is in the notebook file Notebooks/DAV2.ipynb

 2. **Surface Normals Estimation (Python)**:
-   - Uses DSINE model to run the estimation on the image. (
+   - Uses DSINE model to run the estimation on the image. (https://github.com/baegwangbin/DSINE)
+   -  Instructions on how to run is in the notebook file Notebooks/DSINE_test.ipynb

 3. **Intrinsic Image Decomposition(Python)**:
    - Running ML model to decompose layers of the RGB image to be used for adjusting lighting of the image. (https://github.com/compphoto/Intrinsic)
+   -  Instructions on how to run is in the notebook file Notebooks/Intrinsic_test.ipynb

 4. **OpenGL Parallax Occlusion(C++)**: